heysweet/car-map-challenge/README.md

 ### server.js

 This file manages the setup of the server, pre-caching of files, as well handling all incoming requests.
-It uses a lightweight express server.
-To run the server, simply call `node server.js`.
+It uses a lightweight express server. **Note that the repo contains shortened versions of the CSV files, running this will mean only a few existing datapoints**.
+Use `scripts/convertDropoffs.py` to generate the larger csv files if desired.
+To run the server, simply call `npm install` followed by `node server.js`.

 ### tripStorage.js